OFS/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 * ```vlog_files.list```: Lists all the Verilog and SystemVerilog files found in the AFU directory path.
 * ```vhdl_files.list```: Lists all the VHDL files found in the AFU directory path.
 * ```ase_sources.mk```: Ties the above two files into ```DUT_VLOG_SRC_LIST``` and ```DUT_VHD_SRC_LIST``` Makefile variables.
-  * ```ASE_PLATFORM```: Set to the platform type selected or to the default type.
+  * ```ASE_PLATFORM```: Sets the platform type to the default type or the type you specify.
   * Set additional VCS or QUESTA options using the ```SNPS_{VLOGAN,VHDLAN,VCS}_OPT``` or ```MENT_{VLOG,VCOM,VSIM}_OPT``` options in the Makefile.
 Refer to [ASE Makefile Variables](#ase-makefile-variables) for more information.

 The simulation files use absolute paths when possible.
-To improve portability across users and groups, substitue  environment variables in the generated files that build and run the simulator.
+To improve portability across users and groups, substitute  environment variables in the generated files that build and run the simulator.

 .. note::